 But before we start let’s find out a bit more about what jet lag is and why we get it.

 So we know that jet lag is caused by too rapidly crossing multipe time zones; our bodies simply don’t have enough time to acclimatise to those rapid changes.
 Because we are typically used to a sleep/wak routine that can all be thrown out when we travel long haul.
 Our circadian rhythm, which is based on a 24 hour clock, gets out of whack.
 Shift work aside our bodies become used to a regular pattern of daylight and nighttime and regulate themselves around that.
 The hypothalamus (in the brain) responds to signals telling it that it is time for sleep.
 This happens when our eyes register darkness and then the brain sends a signal to the body telling it to release melatonin, which makes your body tired.
+A great way to manage our responses to jet lag is to plan in advance and make pre-trip adjustments using the Timeshifter app.

 Jet lag can not only spoil the first few days of your holiday (or business trip) but it can also impair your judgement, which combined with unfamiliar circumstances can be dangerous.
 We recall arriving at Charles de Gaulle Airport in Paris in the early hours of the morning after a long flight from Asia.
 We passed through immigration and then, without taking much notice of what was around us, we walked through some automatic doors and realised we were no longer airside (but our luggage was)!
 Fortunately we were able to get back airside without too much fuss, but it was a worrying moment and no doubt contributed to by our jet lag symptoms.